 Director, Interprofessional Education Programs

-Dr. Wurtz has a degree in history from Yale College, an MD from the Harvard Medical School, and an MPH from University of Illinois at Chicago.
+Dr. Wurtz has a bachelor's degree in history from Yale College, a Doctor of Medicine from the Harvard Medical School, and a Master of Public Health from University of Illinois at Chicago.
 She currently is an associate professor at the University of Minnesota School of Public Health, where she directs several MPH programs.

 MD, Harvard Medical School